-- 1. If there is a death of a participating parent or child, or a child living in the home of a participating family, staff is to notify the Supervisor or Program Manager immediately. - 2.
-Referrals, support and continued services to family, including referrals for grief/trauma counseling. - 3.
+1. If there is a death of a participating parent or child, or a child living in the home of a participating family.

+- 2. Referrals, support and continued services to family, including referrals for grief/trauma counseling. - 3.
 Support of staff members, including referrals for grief/trauma counseling and EAP service. - 4.
 Review of case record, supervisors' notes, Parent Survey Assessment by Program Manager. - 5.
-Document the incident, including: the date and time of death or critical injury; the person who notified the program of the incident; the person(s) where applicable, who made the initial report to Child Protective Services, if known; the notification of Supervisor/

-Program Manager; whether follow-up services will be provided to the remaining family members, and length of time they will be provided.
+Document the incident, including: the date and time of death or critical injury; the person who notified the program of the incident; the person(s) where applicable, who made the initial report to Child Protective Services, if known; the notification of Supervisor/ Program Manager; whether follow-up services will be provided to the remaining family members, and length of time they will be provided.